Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 > <font color="#977C00">Note: </font>Better to use `ArrayList(int initialCapacity)` to initialize `ArrayList`.

 12\. **[Recommended]** Use `entrySet` instead of `keySet` to traverse KV maps.
-> <font color="#977C00">Note: </font>Actually, `keySet` iterates through the map twice, firstly convert to `Iterator` object, then get the value from the `HashMap` by key. `EntrySet` iterates only once and puts keys and values in the entry which is more efficient.
+> <font color="#977C00">Note: </font>Actually, `keySet` iterates through the map twice, firstly converting to `Iterator` object, then getting the value from the `HashMap` by key. `EntrySet` iterates only once and puts keys and values in the entry which is more efficient.
 Use `Map.foreach` method in JDK8.
  > <font color="#019858">Positive example: </font>`values()` returns a list including all values, `keySet()` returns a set including all values, `entrySet()` returns a k-v combined object.

 13\. **[Recommended]** Carefully check whether a *k/v collection* can store *null* value, refer to the table below: